-A study of 1 Chronicles shows that “Touch not mine anointed, and do My prophets no harm” is part of a song of thanksgiving that king David wrote after Israel won a war against the Philistines.
-Their victory inspired David to reflect on the many times that God protected Israel from being destroyed by their enemies.
+The historical context behind 1 Chronicles 16:22 shows that “Touch not mine anointed, and do My prophets no harm” is part of a thanksgiving song that king David wrote after Israel won a war against the Philistines.
+Israel’s victory inspired king David to reflect on the many times that God protected Israel from being destroyed by their enemies.

 The Hebrew word that David used for “touch” means to physically strike someone.
-He was warning anyone who would dare inflict physical violence against Israel and God’s prophets.
-He was not saying that we are not allowed to question religious leaders and hold them accountable to God’s word.
+King David was warning anyone who would dare inflict physical violence against Israel and God’s prophets.
+He wasn’t saying that we aren’t allowed to question religious leaders and hold them accountable to God’s word.

-The widespread attitude that no one is allowed to question, correct, or expose religious leaders is false, idolatrous, dangerous, and contrary to Jesus Christ.
-All throughout Scripture, God sent Believers (such as Moses, Nathan, Ezekiel, Jeremiah, Elijah, Elisha, etc) to question, rebuke, and expose wicked shepherds in Israel.
+The widespread attitude that no one is allowed to question, correct, or expose religious leaders is false, idolatrous, dangerous, and contrary to the word of God.
+All throughout Scripture, God sent believers (such as Moses, Nathan, Ezekiel, Jeremiah, Elijah, Elisha, and many others) to question, rebuke, and expose religious leaders in Israel.

 The Lord expects us to hold one another accountable and protect each other from spiritual harm by questioning, correcting, and (if need be) exposing religious leaders.
 We do this out of love for God, His word, and His people.

-The belief that religious leaders are somehow exempt from accountability mainly stems from idolatry (the worship of men), Biblical illiteracy, an inflated view of leadership, and faulty concepts of accountability.
+The belief that religious leaders are somehow exempt from accountability mainly stems from idolatry (the worship of men), Biblical illiteracy, an inflated view of leadership, and an unbiblical perspective of accountability.

 The truth is that no one — no matter one’s title, position, or status — is above being questioned, corrected, and exposed if need be.
 Everyone is capable of falling into sin and error, therefore everyone is subject to being questioned and held accountable.

-In Matthew 24:4-5, Jesus warned us that many false prophets would come in His name saying “I am the Christ” (which literally means “I am the anointed one”) and lead many people astray.
+In Matthew 24:4-5, Jesus warned us that many false prophets would come in His name saying “I am the Christ” (which means “I am the anointed one”) and lead many people astray.
 This prophecy is being fulfilled today.
 Many false shepherds have come in Jesus’ name claiming to be “God’s anointed” when in fact, their fruit speaks to the contrary.
-This is why it is so critical to discern the fruit of religious leaders who hide behind claims of being “anointed” to dodge accountability (Matthew 7:15-20; 1 Thessalonians 5:21-22; Ezekiel 44:23; Malachi 3:18; 1 John 4:1).
+This is why it is so important to discern the fruit of religious leaders who hide behind “touch not God’s anointed” to silence believers and dodge accountability (Matthew 7:15-20; 1 Thessalonians 5:21-22; Ezekiel 44:23; Malachi 3:18; 1 John 4:1).

-The only leaders who don’t want you to question them and hold them accountable are wolves in sheep’s clothing.
-They’re afraid of being exposed and losing followers, because their followers provide them with wealth, power, and a platform to influence the public.
-Beware of leaders who become defensive and angry when questioned and reproved.
-A hostile response is a sign of guilt.
+The only leaders who don’t want you to question them and hold them accountable are false shepherds.
+They’re afraid of being exposed and losing followers, because their followers provide them with wealth, power, position, and a platform to influence the public.
+Beware of leaders who get defensive and angry when questioned and corrected.
+A hostile response is a sign of pride and guilt.

-And who is “God’s anointed” anyway?
-Just because someone has a title, wealth, a large following, and performs signs and wonders doesn’t mean they’re anointed.
+Who is “God’s anointed” anyway?
+Just because someone has a title, wealth, talent, a large following, and performs signs and wonders doesn’t mean they’re anointed.
 False prophets have all of the above, but they aren’t anointed (Exodus 8:7; Matthew 24:24; 2 Thessalonians 2:9; Revelations 13:11-15).